wblabio/wblabio.github.io/wgact/faq.md

 We also transmit the transaction id to Google Ads.
 This helps Google Ads to deduplicate all conversions that have been transmitted more than once.

 This process doesn't run immediately in Google Ads but over a period of several hours after the conversion.
 So it might happen, that you will see a recent conversion duplicated but then fixed a few hours later.

+## I see issues in the backend of my shop.
+Admin pages get rendered weird, and popups don't go away when I click to close them.
+How can I fix this?

+You probably have some script or ad blocker activated.
+Deactivate it and the issues should go away.
+Usually you can disable the blocker for just that particular site (your WooCommerce back end).

+Our plugin injects tracking pixels on the front end of WooCommerce shops.
+As a consequence scripts of our plugin have been added to some privacy filter lists.
+The idea is to prevent the scripts running if a shop visitor has some ad blocker enabled and wants to visit the front end of the shop.
+This is totally ok for visitors of the front end of the shop.
+But, it becomes an issue for admins of the shop who have a blocker activated in their browser and visit the backend of the shop.

+Unfortunately there is no way for us to generally approve our scripts in all blockers for the WooCommerce back end.

+Therefore we recommend admins of the shop to exclude their own shop from the blocker in their browser.